krobbi/coldest-night/docs/eula.md

 Software.

-The Software, media based on the Software, or parts thereof must not be used in the promotion or production of cryptocurrencies, non-fungible tokens, and/or blockchain technologies.
+The Software, media based on the Software, or parts thereof must not be used in the promotion or production of generative AI models, cryptocurrencies, non-fungible tokens, and/or blockchain technologies.

 The copyright holders reserve the rights to remove access to the Software or to parts of the Software, and to sell copies of the Software.